OliverStoll/WoT-IoT-Playground/README.md

 In case one wants to download the logs before shutting down or simulating another scenario, one can download the logs as a text file by clicking on the **"Download"** button on the top right of the log window.

 ### Shutdown Things
-If one wants to simulate another scenario or just shut down the application, one has to click the **"Power"** button on the right next to the file upload.
+If one wants to simulate another scenario or just shut down the application, one has to click the **Shutdown** button on the right next to the file upload.
 After clicking the button all the Thing containers and the Thing image will be stopped and deleted.
 After the shutdown one can either upload another Configuration file or stop the whole application by stopping the docker compose setup.

 ## API Documentation